Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 Monasteries & Culture

-Spiti has fewer monasteries but they're older and more atmospheric.
+Spiti holds fewer monasteries, but they're older and more atmospheric.
 Key Monastery (Ki Gompa) is the showstopper — 1,000 years old, 300 monks, perched on a hill at 4,166m.
 Tabo Monastery is 1,025 years old with murals that rival Ajanta.
 Dhankar sits on a crumbling cliff that looks like it might slide into the valley any decade now.

-The cultural difference: Spiti feels like you're visiting a living museum.
-Monks go about daily life.
-Tourism hasn't yet created a performative layer.
-In Ladakh, especially around Leh, there's a more developed tourist infrastructure that makes things easier but less raw.
+The cultural difference is real.
+Spiti feels like a living museum — monks go about daily life, and tourism hasn't yet layered on anything performative.
+In Ladakh, especially around Leh, a more developed tourist infrastructure makes things easier but less raw.

 Verdict: Spiti for authenticity.
 Ladakh for variety and festivals.